NeverNoOne/DiscordAI/README.md

 > [!IMPORTANT]
 > !!!
 LEARNING PROJECT !!!

+> [!NOTE]
+> the models parameter like layer and batch_size should be carefully chosen in order to not get any OutOfMemory exceptions!

 # DiscordAI
 DiscordAI is a work in progress python application, whose goal is to chill in a vc and talk with the vc members (small talk).